 The key is to travel smart: if a situation looks like it’s a little bit sketchy, then it probably IS a little bit sketchy.
 Use your head, keep tuned in to news, and have a get-out plan.
 Things could kick off without warning.

 If you DO decide to visit Nicaragua, here are some tips to help you on your way.

 - Stay away from protests – DO NOT GET INVOLVED.
-Methods for crowd control include live ammunition, so…
+Methods for crowd control sometimes include live ammunition…

-- Get your Spanish on – knowing some of the local lingo will help you to get around.
-Good for making friends, too!
+- Get your Spanish on – Knowing some of the local lingo will help you to get around.
+It’s good for making friends, too!